gkobilansky/Articles/Apps to improve your mental game.md

 ...

 Wait a second.
-These apps are all the same: press to launch, thumb scroll, turn brain off.
+These apps are all the same: press to launch, turn brain off, thumb scroll.

 Sure, it can be nice to see what the rest of the world is up to, and it's good to turn off every once in a while.

 But we can do better.

 Let's take a look at some apps we can actively use for growth and self-improvement.
 Apps we can use to enhance our mindset, optimize our nutrition, track our fitness and fine-tune technique.

 Just a quick note - I use these apps on Android, but I included links to the same or similar apps on iPhone where I could find them.

-## Tools to Organize your Life
+## Tools To Organize Your Life

 I want you to remember that all tools are useless without the foundation of mission and leadership to use them appropriately.